paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step1.md

 kube-system   weave-net-b9cm6                   1m           52Mi
 `

-The next step is to install an application that we'll use to tax out CPU utilization and which HPA will rememdy.
+The next step is to install an application that we'll use to burden CPU utilization and which HPA will remedy.